 Stocks fall ahead of the Fed’s stimulus decision.

-On Wednesday, stock markets mainly fell and the dollar held steady, as investors awaited the Federal Reserve’s much-anticipated statement on unwinding its massive stimulus program to prop up the economy.
+Stock markets were largely lower Wednesday, while the dollar remained stable, as investors awaited the Federal Reserve’s much-anticipated statement on unwinding its massive stimulus program to prop up the economy.

-Concerns about China dampened demand forecasts, causing world oil prices to fall.
+Concerns about China dampened demand estimates, while stocks in the United States increased.

-After closing at all-time highs on Tuesday, Wall Street took a small step down at the opening bell.
+In afternoon trade, Wall Street was mixed, with the Dow and S&P 500 both falling.

-Meanwhile, in Europe, London was down, Frankfurt was flat, and Paris was up, breaking a 21-year-old intra-day high.
+Meanwhile, in Europe, London ended the day lower and Frankfurt ended the day flat, but Paris surged to smash a 21-year-old intra-day high and set a new record close for the second day in a row.

 “If there is no evidence of tension across… markets, it’s largely because we all think we know what will come out of today’s (Fed) meeting: a gradual start of the tapering of the bond purchase program,” SwissQuote analyst Ipek Ozkardeskaya explained.